Who is PDQ Services?

 Remove PDQ Services From Your Credit Report Today!

-Lexington Law specializes in disputing PDQ Services collections.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing PDQ Services collections.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.